Month: September 2008

 Is your phone within a meter radius of you?

 Speaking of my cell phone, I finally tossed the old red cover and reinstalled the original blue one, changed the wallpaper to look like I'm going through hyperspace, and turned all my menus purple.
 A BETTER question would be how many of you put your cell phone under your pillow so you'll never miss a single text throughout the night?
 I know someone who does that, then complains every day that she didn't sleep well.
-I made the mistake of doing that only once.
-I hit the ceiling like a cat.

 Who was your last missed call from?